Luke Cook: Personal life

 Cook told Brief Take that he would love to do some big character roles in a similar vein to Jim Carrey, and also cites Ben Stiller and Ricky Gervais as influences.

-Social media is where Cook shows off his impersonation and acting skills with his wider fan base.
+On social media, Cook shows off his impersonation and acting skills with his wider fan base.
 He has created a group of characters such as a model manager named Steve Kay and an Australian mother named Louise.

 Cook is involved with a number of charities including The Leukemia & Lymphoma Society and raised $10k for a hospital in Sierra Leone by selling photos of his feet.

-Due to her religious beliefs, Cook's mother refuses to watch him play the satanic role in Chilling Adventures of Sabrina, however his father is encouraging.
+Due to her religious beliefs, Cook's mother refuses to watch him play the satanic role in Chilling Adventures of Sabrina, while his father is encouraging.